lennylucky99/mail4ocp/README.md

 A mail dev server based on MailDev(https://github.com/maildev/maildev).
 MailDev is a simple way to test your project's generated email during development, with an easy to use web interface that runs on your machine built on top of Node.js.
-Use setup.sh to delopy it onto your OpenShift.
+Use setupMail.sh to delopy it onto your OpenShift.